 Stoicism is a philosophy that teaches emotional stability and resilience so that we can face a challenging, cruel and unpredictable world.
 It advocates self-control so that we can combat frightening and all too common hardships that may befall us all in our lives.
 We can withstand these hardships if we are sensible about our expectations of life and reality.

 Stoic philosophy helps us understand that having unrealistic expectations about our lives can cause us deep harm.
 Instead, we should learn to maintain control of our emotions.
 We should also be aware that, more often than not, we will have to undergo hard times.

-Marcus Aurelius took great heed of these teachings.
-Much of Meditations urges for acceptance of an unchangeable universe, and the importance of mental strength and calmness when recognising this.
+Marcus Aurelius took great heed of these teachings, and much of Meditations urges for acceptance of an unchangeable universe, and the importance of mental strength and calmness when recognising this.

 Lessons we can learn from Marcus Aurelius’ Meditations

-Marcus Aurelius’ Meditations can provide us with wise words that could prove to be deeply valuable to us when faced with hardships and adversity.
+Meditations by Marcus Aurelius can provide us with wise words that could prove to be deeply valuable to us when faced with hardships and adversity.
 He speaks to us, not as a Roman emperor, but as a fellow human being who has experienced, felt and grappled with aspects of life as much as we and everyone else has.

 Here are 10 lessons to be learnt from Meditations:

 1. Be a good character, rather than wondering how to be it